 Assistance vehicle equipped with satellite phone, first aid equipment, fridge, compressor, spare tyres etc., and pulling a trailer with spare bike.
 Second vehicle for 4×4 passenger clients, carrying all personal luggage.

-A motorcycle guide - JohnnyMaroc from Moto Aventures, plus Su (Moto Aventures) driving the passenger/support vehicle and the medic, driving the assistance vehicle.
-All staff have a good local knowledge of the areas we visit.
+A motorcycle guide - JohnnyMaroc from Moto Aventures, plus Su (Moto Aventures) driving the passenger/support vehicle.
+Staff have a good local knowledge of the areas we visit.

 - 4×4 drive to watch the sunset over the Orange River, followed by braai (BBQ) in the King'sThrone Gorge.

 - Visit to a local township to see how they live and everything works.